tim2000s/Boost-master-v3/README.md

 During normal use, you should set your Boost Bolus Cap to be the max that boost delivers when Boost is enabled and no COB are entered.

-Boost outside the first 40 mins of COB, or with 0 COB has four phases:
+Boost outside the first 40 mins of COB, or with 0 COB has six phases:

 1. Boost bolus
 2. High Boost Bolus